konstin/capybara/readme.md

 ### Ruby on Rails (helix)

-Follow [helix' getting started guide](https://usehelix.com/getting_started), but replace the lib.rs and cargo dependencies the ones from this repo.
+Follow [helix' great getting started](https://usehelix.com/getting_started), but replace the lib.rs and cargo dependencies the ones from this repo.

+### Wasm/js (wasm_bindgen)

+wasm_bindgen's interface looks essentially the the same way that capybara, so `capybara_bindgen` does essentially the same as `wasm_bindgen` even though it supports much less featues.
+[Read wasm_bindgen's awesome getting started](https://github.com/rustwasm/wasm-bindgen) on how to generate bindings.
+Note that `extern` blocks can not use annotations on functions (which are required for e.g. console.log) and that `println!()` doesn't print for that target, so you effectively must check the return value of a call into rust in the javascript to see whether everything is set up correctly.

 ## Features